raulcontrerasrubio/mars-rover/README.md

 ## How to test the project
 1. Go to the [Demo page](https://raulcontrerasrubio.github.io/mars-rover/).
-2. Open your browser's developer tools.
-Go to the Console.
+2. Use the arrow keys to move the rover.
-3. Now you can access to the Rover's properties and methods.
-These are explained in the next section.

 ## What you can do with the Rover using the console
 First, open your browser's developer tools.
 Go to the console.